paynesa/multimodal/README.md

 Before beginning, please ensure that your data is in a format that is compatable with this code.
 In order to be compatable, your word embeddings should be in the [magnitude](https://github.com/plasticityai/magnitude) format, which was developed by [Patel, Callison-Burch, et al. (2018)](https://www.cis.upenn.edu/~ccb/publications/magnitude-fast-efficient-vector-embeddings-in-python.pdf).
 You can convert most common file-formats to magnitude from the command line using the directions in the link above.
 Please name your output file [word.magnitude].

-Additionally, you should place all unprocessed image embeddings in .txt file(s) in single directory with nothing else in it.
+Additionally, you should place all unprocessed image embeddings in .txt file(s) in a single directory with nothing else in it.
 These text files must be readable by [pandas](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.read_csv.html).
 Additionally, if the embeddings contain images that you do not want the model to be trained on, ensure that 'column-' comes at the beginning of the words that should be processed.
 You may also choose to place 'row-' at the beginning of the ones that should be processed.

 #### Example:
 ```